 My favourite leaf is one that has a subtle Skinner Blend type shading that makes it look 3D-ish.
-If you’re careful to make the grading in the blend smoooooth and subtle you get a lovely, sophisticated leaf cane.
+If you’re careful to make the grading in the blend smoooooth and subtle you get a lovely leaf cane.

-The colour I like to use is Fimo Classic’s leaf green blended to almost white.
+The colour I like to use is Premo Spanish Olive to almost white and a gold outline and vein colour.
 It makes a nice neutral green leaf that works well with many shades of flower canes.

 You will need:

-- A 2 or 3 oz Skinner blend plug
+- A Skinner blend plug of your leaf colours

 - A sharp blade, a ruler, a pasta machine, a work surface